 The buildings are attractive.
-The police substation on Irwin Bridge Road is on the property.
+The police substation on Irwin Bridge Road is on the Summer/Nancy property, which is across the street from the subject.
+There is a park on the site, and the site is attractive.

 • A brief summary of the site's proximity to neighborhood services including shopping, medical care, employment concentrations, public transportation, etc.